Don't become a conductor

 - When using a hose or sprinkler, don't let water contact overhead wires.

 - Keep radios, TVs or other electrical appliances away from your swimming pool or hot tub.

-- Don't fly kites or climb trees near electric lines.
+- Don't fly kites or drones or climb trees near electric lines.

 - Be sure your outdoor wiring is on a separate circuit of sufficient amperage for your heavy-duty equipment and power tools.

 - Avoid contact with the electrical service entrance to your building when painting or doing other repairs.